DToL-Plant-Working-Group/collections/README.md

 # Plant collections data

+## Updates

+21.03.21 - Attempting to get data remotely from COPO API, and format into a nice CSV.

+## Main

 The Darwin Tree of Life repository for an updated interactive chart of sample collection progress (which itself is in progress).

 This is what the result looks like as of 08.03.21: